eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 do
   tail -f /dev/null & wait ${!}
 done
 ```
-To start the seed node, simply assign execution permissions to the start.sh file and execute it:
+To start the seed node, simply assign execution permissions to the `start.sh` file and execute it:
 ```bash
 $ chmod 755 start.sh
 $ ./start.sh
 ```
 # Stop the nodeos service
-Create the file `stop.sh in the` `~/biosboot/genesis/` directory and copy the following contents:
+Create the file `stop.sh` in the `~/biosboot/genesis/` directory and copy the following contents:
 ```bash
 #!/bin/bash
 DATADIR="./blockchain/"